peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

   * The static Database behaves like a database.
 Parallel test runs fail.
 Sounds familiar? :)

+---

 # Self Reflection 2019-06-28 (2 months later since last work)

-It took me a while to understand how the code works :/
+It took me a while to understand how the code works :/ I started to read by refactoring :)

+## Issue found: Code Smell
+Found 1 issue in Game and annotated with TODO.

+       // TODO: FIXME: ASAP!
+This call is important.
+       IsFinished = Frame10HasValidScore();

+## Fixed global state issue, that caused to fail parallel test runs.

+Issue: Shared state causes tests to sometime work and sometimes not!
+Parallel change to introduce a "Database" and a "Config.ConnectionString".

+The "Config.Connectionstring" allows tests (and users) to specify which database to use and have their own database.